RLOpenCatalyst/rg-doc/source/Features.rst

 My products
 -----------

-We can see the provisioned products details in the My Products Panel.
+You can see the provisioned products details in the My Products Panel.

-We can provisioned product details like product name,Product type and state in the card.
+You can view provisioned product details like product name, product type and state in the card.
-We can see provisioned product details through “ViewAll” option.
-We can  see all product details
+You can see provisioned product details through “View All” option.
+You can  see all product details

 .. image:: images/myproducts.png

-Through the “View Details” link we can see following
+Through the “View Details” link you can see following

-**Budget Details List view**- We can see the budget details in list view
+   * Budget Details List view - You can see the budget details in list view

-**Budget Details grid view**- We can see the budget details in grid view
+   * Budget Details grid view - You can see the budget details in grid view

-**Keyword search**- We can search products based on product name,product type and description
+   * Keyword search - You can search products based on product name,product type and description

 .. image:: images/myproduct2.png